Chronology

 Summer 1989

-Begins work on Bauhaus Stairway Mural, for a building designed by I. M. Pei for Creative Artists Agency in Beverly Hills and commissioned by collector and agency founder Michael Ovitz.
+Begins work on Bauhaus Stairway Mural for a building designed by I. M. Pei for Creative Artists Agency in Beverly Hills and commissioned by collector and agency founder Michael Ovitz.

 June 1989